nasa-gibs/gpu-data-to-image/README.md

 This prototype allows you to quickly generate image tiles and MRF files from raw data and on-demand using GPUs, using different colormaps and formats.

+## Setup

+The easiest way to use this software is to download a data file like `20160628-JPL-L4UHfnd-GLOB-v01-fv04-MUR.nc` and drag it to the data folder in this repository.
+You can run `pip install -r requirements.txt` to automatically install Python dependencies.
+Note that you must have a computer with an NVIDIA GPU and CUDA must be installed (follow the instructions at https://developer.nvidia.com/cuda-downloads.
+Then you can run a simple tile generation server with `python server.py`, or launch the WMTS-like flask server with `./run.sh`.
+You can also use the `parser.py` file to pull date from the public NEXUS/SDAP backend.

 ## core.py

 core.py contains the core algorithms for generating mrf files and producing tiles from data.
 This has been tested mostly